Johnny Brenda's / Thursday 9/27

 Philly Music Fest is a non-profit organization.
-Our mission is to support local musicians and local music education programs.
-In 2017, Philly Music Fest paid local musicians over $35,000 and donated $15,000 to local music education programs.
+Our mission is to support local musicians, local music education programs and local independent music venues.
+In 2017, Philly Music Fest donated approximately $15,000 to local music education programs, after paying local musicians to perform at the Festival.
 The following organizations received funds from Philly Music Fest:

 - Settlement Music School